-921. A court shall, without delay, restore possession of property or of rights taken away by force or by the possessor being dispossessed, as soon as victims prove that they had such possession and were dispossessed therefrom.
-The possession shall be restored irrespective of the wishes of the committers of the acts of force to prove their ownership rights or on the basis of any other objections by them, as do not relate directly to possession and the fact of it being taken away, or are not mentioned in the first sentence of Section 917.
+921. A court shall, without delay, restore possession of property or of rights taken away by force or by the possessor being dispossessed, as soon as the victim proves that he or she had such possession and was dispossessed therefrom.
+The possession shall be restored irrespective of the wishes of the committer of the acts of force to prove his or her ownership rights or on the basis of any other objections by him or her, as do not relate directly to possession and the fact of it being taken away, or are not mentioned in the first sentence of Section 917.

-922. Persons having taken possession away by force, except in a case referred to in the first sentence of Section 917, may not rely on the fact that possessors, against whom they have committed unlawful acts, themselves had illegal possession.
+922. A person having taken possession away by force, except in a case referred to in the first sentence of Section 917, may not rely on the fact that a possessor, against whom he or she has committed unlawful acts, himself or herself had illegal possession.
 Possession, the legality of which is contested, shall be protected so long as it has not been proved and a court has not found that the rights presented against it prevail.